zjryan/e8vm/notes.md

 - new import semantics, clean up import structure

-- let lexer/parser also save a token array
 - formatter: rearrange token position
 - printer: print the file back with the rearranged token position